 Reducing pain and inflammation

 Rest is needed for tarsal tunnel syndrome to settle down.
-Depending on how bad the injury is this may mean simply modifying training activities to avoid weight bearing or reduce the number of miles normally run.
-Or it could mean complete rest, non weight bearing with the use of crutches.
-Your doctor or sports injury professional can advise but as a general rule if it hurts either at the time, afterwards or the next day then do not do it.
-For many people switching from running to cycling or swimming for a while may be sufficient.
+Depending on how bad the injury is, this may simply mean modifying training activities to avoid weight bearing or reduce the number of miles normally run.
+Or it could mean complete rest and putting no weight on the foot, with the use of crutches.
+Your doctor or sports injury professional can advise on individual cases, but as a general rule, if it hurts either at the time, afterwards or the next day then do not do it.
+For many people, switching from running to cycling or swimming for a while may be sufficient.

 NSAID's (non steroidal anti inflammatory drugs) such as ibuprofen may be prescribed which may help in reducing inflammation and pain.
 Always check with a doctor before taking any medication.
 Asthmatics should not take ibuprofen.